trdvelho/Genome/README.md

 **Note**
 Connect your smartphone device or run an android emulador to be able to see the app running.

-Video demonstration of its functionallity: https://drive.google.com/file/d/1hANwHUJXAiUzdsG6MlPV8k-dKEsyuF5g/view
+Video demonstration of its functionality: https://drive.google.com/file/d/1hANwHUJXAiUzdsG6MlPV8k-dKEsyuF5g/view